 We live our lives based on what we want to prove.

-Our focus on what we are doing becomes obsessive, fixated and narrow focused.
+Our focus on what we are doing becomes obsessive, fixated and narrow-focused.
 We give it our all and we even identify with what we are doing.
-And we are the business, we are the sport, we are the parent that is perfect, we are in the perfect relationship.
-We are so vulnerable and scared that if we don’t have what we are clinging on to, we will have nothing.
+And we are the business, we are the sport, we are the perfect parent, we are in the perfect relationship.
+We are so vulnerable and scared that if we don’t have what we are clinging to, we will have nothing.

 We fill our neediness to be of success, to be of value and to be valued.
 This ultimately fills our neediness to feel safe and secure, so that we believe we are not those judgements and we do not feel like a failure.